Generalised Stretched Littlewood-Richardson Coefficients: Introduction

 Our main object of study is an affine generalisation of the stretched LR coefficient, namely $P(n)=P^{\l,\m,\n}_{\l',\m',\n'}(n)=c(n\l+\l';n\m+\m',n\n+\n')$.
 Using Lemma~\ref{Le:add} we will in Remark~\ref{Bem33} make a first observation about $P(n)$, namely that $P(n)$ is weakly increasing.
-To obtain more results about $P(n)$, we will in Section~\ref{seq:Q} investigate the function $Q(n)=Q^{\l,\m}_{\l',\m'}(n)=\sum_\n c(n\l+\l';n\m+\m',\n)$ in more detail.
+To obtain more results about $P(n)$, in Section~\ref{seq:Q} we will investigate the function $Q(n)=Q^{\l,\m}_{\l',\m'}(n)=\sum_\n c(n\l+\l';n\m+\m',\n)$ in more detail.
 The function $Q(n)$ counts the LR tableaux of shape $n\l+\l'/n\m+\m'$ and arbitrary content, which is therefore the number of irreducible characters (counted with multiplicity) in the skew character $[n\l+\l'/n\m+\m']$.
-Our main result will be that $Q(n)$ is bounded above if (Theorem~\ref{Sa:main}) and only if (Lemma~\ref{Q:prop}) $\lm$ is a partition or a rotated partition.
+Our main result will be that $Q(n)$ is bounded above if and only if $\lm$ is a partition or a rotated partition (see Theorem~\ref{Sa:main} for the if part and Lemma~\ref{Q:prop} for the only if part).
 Furthermore, if $\lm$ is a partition or a rotated partition, then $Q(n)$ is strictly increasing until it reaches its upper bound.
 In Theorem~\ref{Sa:main} we also give the value $n$ for which $Q(n)$ at first obtains the upper bound.

-We will in Section~\ref{sec:P} investigate the generalised stretched LR coefficient $P(n)=c(n\l+\l';n\m+\m',n\n+\n')$ as a function of $n$ in more detail.
-We will see in Lemma~\ref{Le:P} that $P(n)$ has in some cases an upper bound, for example if $\lm$ is a partition or a rotated partition.
-Furthermore by Lemma~\ref{Le:Rassartg} for large $n$ the function $P(n)$ is given by a polynomial, which has by Lemma~\ref{Le:P2} in some cases the same degree as the polynomial $c(n\l;n\m,n\n)$.
+In Section~\ref{sec:P}, we will investigate the generalised stretched LR coefficient $P(n)=c(n\l+\l';n\m+\m',n\n+\n')$ as a function of $n$ in more detail.
+We will see in Lemma~\ref{Le:P} that $P(n)$ has an upper bound in some cases, for example if $\lm$ is a partition or a rotated partition.
+Furthermore, by Lemma~\ref{Le:Rassartg}, for large $n$ the function $P(n)$ is given by a polynomial, which has, by Lemma~\ref{Le:P2}, in some cases the same degree as the polynomial $c(n\l;n\m,n\n)$.